haesueb/JQF/README.md

 If you find bugs with JQF and you comfortable with sharing, We would be happy to add them to this list.
 Please send a PR for README.md with a link to the bug/cve you found.

+## Haesue Edits/what makes this JQF different

+I spent the summer of 2023 working on creating the perffuzz section of this fuzzer, so here is an overview of how it works.
+1) Use "-config perffuzz" to use it.
+2) Make sure to create a testing function which takes in a boolean value as the last input.
+That boolean value should determine within the test if the program runs with or without a configuration turned on.
+This currently has to be hard coded into the testing function.
+3) You can change, within the perffuzz file [insert location] what is considered by this fuzzer as interesting behavior.
+You can add more branches hit or more unique branches.
+Currently it is set to a higher ratio of "supposed slow configuration branches hit" : "supposed fast configuration branches hit"

 - [google/closure-compiler#2842](https://github.com/google/closure-compiler/issues/2842): IllegalStateException in VarCheck: Unexpected variable
 - [google/closure-compiler#2843](https://github.com/google/closure-compiler/issues/2843): NullPointerException when using Arrow Functions in dead code
 - [google/closure-compiler#3173](https://github.com/google/closure-compiler/issues/3173): Algorithmic complexity / performance issue on fuzzed input